 Exactly what condition does Betty have?

 It's called "cerebellar hypoplasia" commonly known as "bobblehead syndrome" or "CH."
-These cats (and other animals) have a damaged or malformed cerebellum which is the section of the brain that controls balance and fine motor skills.
+These cats (and other animals who have this condition) have a damaged or malformed cerebellum which is the section of the brain that controls balance and fine motor skills.
 It can be anywhere from "mild to moderate" (which is where Betty is) to very severe.

 The ongoing goal of every person blessed to have one of these amazing animals in their home is to educate society, rescue organizations and veterinarians that a diagnosis of "CH" is not necessarily an automatic death sentence.
 For the most part, these sweethearts behave a lot like a regular-bodied cat, although anything placed on a kitchen counter is safe as they do have trouble leaping that high and they wobble when they walk.

 All of the cats shown above have CH and all are well-loved, a blessing on their homes and a total inspiration to all who meet them.
 Shakey Puddin' Pie who recently passed over the rainbow bridge, traveled the United States with her owner and inspired more people than most humans ever get a chance to meet.

 Consider adopting a disabled animal.
 The life you save may very well be your own.
 For more information, please go to one of my favorite sites,

 Betty's fans.
 Top row from left, Nanako Murphy, Winnie and Flip.
 Bottom row, Shakey Puddin' Pie, Swag and Twitch.

 Here's one of my favorite stories about the impact one little cat can have on others: